TeamFrost/scancode-plugin/README.md

 ```
 scancode -cplue <path to the directory you want to scan> --jsonprop --json-pp <path to the output file>
 ```

+**We strongly recommend that you use the _--ignore_ command to not run the scan for huge files, such as package-lock.json.**

 The first _-cplue_ instructs scancode to look for copyrights, packages, licenses, urls and email.
 After, our custom command for the plugin _--jsonprop_ generates a **result.json** file in the root directory of scancode.
 The file is not formatted and you should use an online converter to a prettier JSON if you want to better understand it.
 The files contains the following information: